ExpressLRS/Docs/docs/software/switch-config.md

 **Bold** - Every packet includes this channel (So a 150hz Packet Freq = 150hz Channel Update Rate)<br>
 H - Half Speed - Every other packet includes this channel (So a 150hz Packet Freq cut in half = 75hz Channel Update Rate)<br>
 RR - Round Robin - Channel waits its turn to be sent in a packet (So a 150hz Packet Freq sent every 7th packet = 22 hz Channel Update Rate)<br>
+* If you are using a PWM receiver and you would like to use the PWM output 5 on the receiver, you can go into the wifi interface of the receiver and map any other channel to be sent out on PWM Output 5.
+It is not wasted.
+Please use Channel 5 for the intended 2 position Arm for Safety and Performance.
+Even if you are not using a flight controller.

 # Detailed Description of Switch Configs